juntao/arenztopia/content/news/_index.md

 Writer: Sam-Louis Alrocaet
 Head of Printing: Lakino Jonoe

-Copyright 2020 Olb City Announcer, Incoporated.
+Copyright 2020 Olb City Announcer, Incorporated.
 All rights reserved.
 Important disclaimer: Lorenzo likes to think that Claire P. created the Olb City Announcer.
 This is not true; Tony Yuan created the Olb City Announcer.
 If you see that Lorenzo has edited this to say that Claire established the OCA, please report the error.
 Thank you.